Spiritual Direction Practicum

 - Learning: Monthly experiential sessions including adult learning models of small and large group work, prayer and reflection, individual verbatim presentations, and role playing.

-- Reflection: Monthly readings and two reflection papers to help participants integrate their experiential learning with other teachings.
+- Reflection: Readings and two reflection papers to help participants integrate their experiential learning with other teachings.

 - Accompaniment Practice: participants will offer spiritual direction to two directees with supervision from Still Harbor instructors in March through May of the program year.